An unsigned transaction represents a transaction that has not been signed and its values are flexible as long as they are not ambiguous.

 The v portion of the elliptic curve signatures for transaction.
 This is used to refine which of the two possible points a given x-coordinate can have, and in EIP-155 is additionally used to encode the chain ID into the serialized transaction.

-Parses the transaction properties from a serialized transactions.
+Parses the transaction properties from a serialized transaction.

 Computes the serialized transaction, optionally serialized with the a signature.
 If signature is not present, the unsigned serialized transaction is returned, which can be used to compute the hash necessary to sign.